-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2021. - The school has appointed Katharine Sexton as the Designated Safeguarding Lead (DSL) they are a member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - St Michael's School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - Mrs Ann Fredericks Pastoral Support Lead - Miss Rebecca Smart Deputy Head - Miss Vicky Daniels SENco - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role.
+- Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DSL. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role.